MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/quickstart/use-rest-api.md

 1. Replace `{endpoint}` and `{key}` with the endpoint and key values from your Azure portal Azure AI Services instance.
 2. Replace `{analyzerId}` with the name of the custom analyzer created earlier.
-3. Replace `{fileUrl}` with a publicly accessible URL of the file to analyze, such as a path to an Azure Storage Blob with a shared access signature (SAS) or the sample URL `TODO`.
+3. Replace `{fileUrl}` with a publicly accessible URL of the file to analyze, such as a path to an Azure Storage Blob with a shared access signature (SAS).

 # [Audio](#tab/audio)

 1. Replace `{endpoint}` and `{key}` with the endpoint and key values from your Azure portal Azure AI Services instance.
 2. Replace `{analyzerId}` with the name of the custom analyzer created earlier.
-3. Replace `{fileUrl}` with a publicly accessible URL of the file to analyze, such as a path to an Azure Storage Blob with a shared access signature (SAS) or the sample URL `TODO`.
+3. Replace `{fileUrl}` with a publicly accessible URL of the file to analyze, such as a path to an Azure Storage Blob with a shared access signature (SAS).

 # [Video](#tab/video)

 1. Replace `{endpoint}` and `{key}` with the endpoint and key values from your Azure portal Azure AI Services instance.
 2. Replace `{analyzerId}` with the name of the custom analyzer created earlier.
-3. Replace `{fileUrl}` with a publicly accessible URL of the file to analyze, such as a path to an Azure Storage Blob with a shared access signature (SAS) or the sample URL `TODO`.
+3. Replace `{fileUrl}` with a publicly accessible URL of the file to analyze, such as a path to an Azure Storage Blob with a shared access signature (SAS).

 ---